Pokemon Rulesheet

 Pikachu vs. Charizard:

-Light the right ramp to start this mini-wizard mode by playing all four story modes.
+Light the right ramp to start this mini-wizard mode by playing all four level 1 story modes.
 The mode will only start if no other modes are currently running.

 The # of balls in play and scoring during this mode are determined by the number of story modes that have been successfully completed.
 By default, this mini-wizard mode is a 2-ball multiball but if all 4 modes were completed, the mode can be played as a 6-ball multiball!

-The multiball starts out with the four orbits and ramps lit to start a phase, where all four shots must be made once to light the Pokedex captive ball to complete the phase for 5M x balls in play and add-a-ball.
+The multiball starts out with the four orbits and ramps lit to start a phase.
+Each phase uses 10% of the total score from that shot’s respective story mode (ie. shooting the left orbit will start a phase using the values from Bulbasaur 1) as the base shot value.
+Shooting two lit shots while in the phase will light the Pokedex captive ball to score the total value of the shots x balls in play, though the value can be increased by hitting further lit shots before the captive ball.
 Repeating this process, once for all four major shots, will light the center lane to win the battle and score a super jackpot hurry-up starting at the total of all shots made up until the center lane was shot.
 The maximum value of this hurry-up is 100M (200M with 2x playfield active).

 If the player drains down to a single ball during Pikachu vs. Charizard, they will have 20 seconds to complete the current phase and hit the captive ball to add a ball.
 The mode ends once the player either scores the super jackpot or times out of the last chance.